camunda/camunda-docs-manual/content/introduction/security.md

 {{< img src="../img/architecture-scurity-overview.png" >}}

+Structure:

+  <font color="red">&#9312;</font> [User](#user): short summary
+  <font color="red">&#9313;</font> [REST API](#rest-api): short summary
+  <font color="red">&#9314;</font> [Java API](#java-api): short summary
+  <font color="red">&#9315;</font> [File Repository](#file-repository): short summary
+  <font color="red">&#9316;</font> [Database](#database): short summary

-# <font color="red">&#9312;</font>  User
+# User

-The main web applications of Camunda BPM (Tasklist (link), Cockpit (link) and Admin (link)) are relevant when looking into the security aspects.
-The users of these web applications could be misused in an unwanted way.
-The details are described in the following.
+One potential security concern when looking at Camunda BPM are the web applications, especially [Tasklist]({{< ref "webapps/tasklist/index.md" >}}), [Cockpit]({{< ref "webapps/cockpit/index.md" >}}) and [Admin]({{< ref "webapps/admin/index.md" >}}).
+The users of these web applications could be impaired in a way, that the system gets compromised.
+The details on how to secure you Camunda web applications are in the following.

-The user interfaces of the web applications display data of Camunda BPM to the user and offer possibilities to modify data.
-Therefore there exists a security risk that the users of these web applications are misused in order to get unwanted access to data or to trigger unwanted modifications of the data.
+The user interfaces of the web applications display confidential data and provide resources to the user.
+That offers possibilities to modify data.
+Therefore, there is a security risk that users of these web applications are misused to gain unwanted access to data or to trigger undesired modifications of the data.

-The following features and options can be used in order to mitigate that risk.
+The following features and options can be used in order to mitigate that risk:

-1. Are the web applications actually used?
-If no, the solution is not to deploy them.
-2. User Management
-2.1.1.
-Build in (incl password hashing)
-2.1.2 LDAP
-2.2.
-Authorization
-Authorization solves the problem that each user only has access to the data that he is allowed to see.
-The same applies to operations that allow the modification of data.
-Camunda BPM offers a wide range of different authorizations so that users are onyl allowed the stuff they should do.
-The authorizations are part of the backend, stored in the database and checked on the server side.
-Management done in Camunda Admin...
-3. Sessions of Web Apps
-We do something with sessions...
-4. Basic Assumption/Recommendations
-Our security measures for the web apps are based on the assumption that customers operate them behind a firewall.
-We do not recomment to make them publictly available
-Use HTTPS

-The user's logging into the web applications (Tasklist, Cockpit, Admin) can always be a potential risk, as they might have access to confidential data or they want to modify the system in an undesirable way.
-For example, a task worker in the tasklist that checks, if a formular for loan application is correctly filled out, should not be able to see data such as the customers income.
-Therefore, it might be desired to restrict the scope of the task worker.
-Another problem could be a be malicios attackers that want to compromise the system, e.g., the customer approving the loan application although it should be rejected.

-In order to prevent that from happening, Camunda provides two mechanism:
+* **User Management**:

+    A common way of implementing access control into the system is using user management.
+In particular, it allows manage which user's are permitted to enter the system and which data they can see and modify.
+To limit to risk that a user modifies or sees unwarrantedly data, you should create a user for each porpose in the system.

+    * Build in solution: A user refers to a human individual and a group is any custom defined "bundle" of users sharing some usage relevant attributes (like e.g. working on specific business functions).
+Every user needs to login with his credentials (username and password), so you cannot impersonate as someone else.
+All passwords and usernames are stored within the database (see [here]({{< relref "identity-service.md" >}}), whereas the passwords are stored encrypted so they cannot be stolen easily.
+That makes sure that every user has only the access right he is suppose to have.

+    * LDAP: Instead of managing the users and groups within Camunda, it is also possible to obtain that information from a directory service database, which support [LDAP](https://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol) ("Lightweight Directory Access Protocol"), allowing to use a user management which is already set up (see [here]({{< relref "identity-service.md#the-ldap-identity-service" >}}) for more information).

+* **Authentication**:

-1. **Authentication** allows to verify that the user is the one he claims to be.
+    Authentication allows to identify all user's that want to have access to Camunda BPM, thus, verifying that the user is the one he claims to be.
 Hence, only users that are supposed to have access to the system, can log in by providing the credentials known to the system.
+Only one username and password is required to access all applications that are available to the user.
+All passwords are encrypted and cannot be seen by others.
 By default, is a form based authentication turned on.
 So there is no further need for explicitely securing those systems.
-2. **Authorization** allows to set permissions and restrictions for specific users or groups to access resources within Camunda, such as process definitions.
-Read more about it at [Authorization Service]({{< relref "authorization-service.md" >}}).
-Camunda already comes with a dedicated web interface, called [Authorization Management]({{< relref "authorization-management.md" >}}) to manage the authorizations.

-Please be aware, that if you are not using the the web applications or you do not need to restrict the user's accessibility (e.g. all system user's are fully trusted), this safety hazard is not a concern for you and you might omit it.
+* **Authorization**:

+    Authorization solves the problem that each user only has access to the data that he is allowed to see.
+The same applies to operations that allow the modification of data.
+Camunda BPM offers specify the authorizations for a wide rage of resources so that user's are only allowed access the stuff they are supposed do.
+Camunda already comes with a dedicated web interface, called [Admin]({{< relref "authorization-management.md" >}}) to manage the authorizations.
+The authorizations themself are part of the backend, stored in the database and checked on the server side.
+This prevents attackers from forging requests to access functionality without proper authorization.

+* **Additional considerations**

+	Camunda makes certain assumptions on how the web applications are exposed to the public and how they are configured to make them secure:

+    * Our security measures for the web applications are based on the assumption that customers operate on them behind a firewall, so the access to the web application is restricted to a trusted environment.
+We do not recomment to make them publicly available, as this opens up possible weak points to attackers.
+    * The Camunda web applications depend on a web application container (e.g. [Wildfly]({{< ref "installation/full/jboss/index.md" >}}) or [Tomcat]({{< ref "installation/full/tomcat/index.md" >}})).
+Therefore, it is importent to check and secure the default settings, e.g.:
+      * Remove any default predefined users allowed to access your container’s administration console.
+Otherwise it would be possible to gain full access by using the default user profiles and, thus, compromising the Camunda platform.
+      * Set a timeout for a session and tie session cookies to the IP address of the user to mitigate [session hijacking](https://en.wikipedia.org/wiki/Session_hijacking) such as Cross-site scripting.
+      * Secure your communication using encrypted messages like HTTPS to prevent [man-in-the-middle attacks](https://en.wikipedia.org/wiki/Man-in-the-middle_attack).
+Otherwise it would be possible to intercept the communication and forward modified messages.

+* **Usage**

+    Do you actually use the Camunda web applications?
+If not you should eleminate all the safety hazards mentioned above by not deploying the web applications.
+Omitting all unecessary applications is the safest and most efficient way of securing your system, since the attackers do not even have the possibility to use those systems vulnerabilities.

-# <font color="red">&#9313;</font> REST API
+# REST API

 One way to access the process engine is, using the REST API.
 In order to get a quick experience, the authentication and hence the authorization is disabled by default.
 If the network is open to untrusted people, an attacker can now act as [man-in-the-middle](https://en.wikipedia.org/wiki/Man-in-the-middle_attack).
 This allows him to monitor the whole network traffic and as such read all the data that is being transmitted between the users and the engine.
 As a consquence, again confidential data could be picked off or the engine could be compromised, e.g., such that it accepts every request received.